Ayhmibrahim/Programming-Foundations-Journey/README.md

 The primary goal of this journey was to build a strong foundation in programming and problem solving before moving into more advanced software development concepts.

-Through consistent practice, projects, and problem-solving challenges, I have developed the ability to understand programming concepts, break problems into smaller parts, design solutions, and implement them using C++.
+Through consistent practice, projects, and problem-solving challenges, I have developed the ability to:

+- Understand programming concepts.
+- Break complex problems into smaller parts.
+- Design logical solutions.
+- Implement solutions using C++.
+- Organize code into reusable and maintainable components.
+- Build structured applications using multiple programming concepts.

 The journey continues with the goal of transforming this foundation into professional and scalable software development skills.